andrzejjurga/ToDo-list/README.md

 # ToDo-list
-The purpose of this project is to create simple ToDo list.
+The purpose of this project is to create ToDo list with PHP based backend.
 ## Functionality
 * register/login
+* adding new lists
 * adding new tasks
 * deleting tasks
+* deleting lists
 * setting tasks title
 * setting tasks description
-* setting date of execution
 ## Technologies
 * PHP
 * HTML